 There are also certain assumptions about girls who wrestle.

-“There are stereotypes that you are either a fat girl or a butch lesbian if you are a girl wrestler and Suzanna and I are neither,” said Gomez.
+“There are stereotypes that you are butch if you are a girl wrestler, and Suzanna and I are not,” Gomez said.

-There is a different type of glory with the sport of wrestling.
+There is a different type of glory in the sport of wrestling.

-“If you do another sport, people usually say ‘good job’ for the sport you are ‘supposed to do’, but here, you throw someone on the ground and beat them up and you get to stand up and everyone pats you on the back and says ‘great job’ for beating someone up,” said Gomez.
+“If you do another sport, people usually say ‘good job’ for the sport you are ‘supposed to do’, but here, you throw someone on the ground and beat them up and you get to stand up and everyone pats you on the back and says ‘great job’ for beating someone up,” Gomez said.

 Beeken and Gomez are looking for more girls to join the team for next season.